Pankajdas0025/CALCULATOR/README.md

 # CALCULATOR

-This is a 2nd given by CODSOFT as a webdevelopment internship
+This is 2nd task given by CODSOFT as a webdevelopment internship